-- Native packages that have been analyzed by the scan process and correctly found in one of UForge AppCenter package repositories are added to the OS Profile. - Native packages that have been analyzed by the scan process and NOT found in any of UForge AppCenter's package repositories are added to a My Software component. - All other files (including configuration files) that are not part of a native package are added to a My Software component. - Partitioning table information is added to the Install Profile - Root and user passwords are added to the Install Profile (encrypted) - Timezone is added to the Install Profile - Keyboard is added to the Install Profile - Kernel parameters are added to the Install Profile - Users and groups are added to the Install Profile - •
+- Native packages that have been analyzed by the scan process and correctly found in one of UForge AppCenter package repositories are added to the OS Profile. - Native packages that have been analyzed by the scan process and NOT found in any of UForge AppCenter's package repositories are added to a My Software component. - All other files (including configuration files) that are not part of a native package are added to a My Software component if you performed a scan with overlay. - Partitioning table information is added to the Install Profile - Root and user passwords are added to the Install Profile (encrypted) - Timezone is added to the Install Profile - Keyboard is added to the Install Profile - Kernel parameters are added to the Install Profile - Users and groups are added to the Install Profile